hmchou56/centra8/centra5/registration.md

 ## Registration

-Registration for CENTRA 5 Meeting and Satellite Event SAGE 2 Visualization Workshop has been suspended.
+More details on how to register for CENTRA 5 Meeting and Satellite Event SAGE 2 Visualization Workshop coming soon.